ministryofjustice/hmpps-integration-api/docs/guides/setting-up-a-new-consumer.md

 openssl enc -d -aes-256-cbc -pbkdf2 -iter 310000 -md sha256 -salt -in hmpps-integration-api-preprod.tar.gz.enc -out hmpps-integration-api-preprod.tar.gz -pass file:./symmetric.key
 ```

+## Renewing a consumer's certificates

+To renew a consumer's certificates, complete section 1 ("Generate credentials for the consumer").
+Do not create a new API key.
+The previous API key has no expiry.
+The current certificate will not be invalidated when a new certificate is generated.

+Complete section 2 to send the new certificate to the consumer.

 ## Create new consumer subscriber queue for events

 ### Create basic infrastructure